ocaml/dune/doc/jbuild.rst

 instance: ``(libraries (base re))``.

-When resolving libraries, libraries that are part of the workspace are always prefered to ones that are part of the installed world.
+When resolving libraries, libraries that are part of the workspace are always preferred to ones that are part of the installed world.

 .. _alternative-deps: